lachlanc61/Patch_camelyon/README.md

 # Overview

-CNN classifier detecting metastatic tissue in histology sections.
+A convolutional neural network classifier to detect metastatic tissue in histology sections, trained against the CAMELYON16 dataset.

+from [TensorFlow](https://www.tensorflow.org/datasets/catalog/patch_camelyon):

+"The PatchCamelyon benchmark is a new and challenging image classification dataset.
+It consists of 327.680 color images (96 x 96px) extracted from histopathologic scans of lymph node sections."

+Each image is annoted with a binary label indicating presence of metastatic tissue in the centre 32x32 pixels of that image.

 #
 # Usage

 Run via core.py

 Parameters are controlled by config.yaml in the package root direcoty
-#
-# Data

-The data is from the CAMELYON16 dataset, available via tfds in tensorflow

-from [TensorFlow](https://www.tensorflow.org/datasets/catalog/patch_camelyon):

-"The PatchCamelyon benchmark is a new and challenging image classification dataset.
-It consists of 327.680 color images (96 x 96px) extracted from histopathologic scans of lymph node sections."

-Each image is annoted with a binary label indicating presence of metastatic tissue in the centre 32x32 pixels of that image.
 #
 # Method